 As I mentioned earlier, the black fungus can also attack the ZZ plant.

 When the plant sits in the water for quite some time, the wet soil can become a breeding ground for this fungus.
 Once the fungus grows on the topsoil, it quickly moves to the stem.

 When it targets the stem, it makes it weaker and leaves black spots or patches on its surface.
 If it continues to spread, it can weaken the whole plant and will make it difficult to survive in the end.
 Hence, it needs to be addressed quickly before it can damage other important parts of the plant.

 So, is there any way to fix this problem in the ZZ plant?
 Let’s learn more about it in the next section.

-How To Fix Black Spots On ZZ Plant Stems
+6 Ways To Fix Black Spots On ZZ Plant Stems

-Even though the following fixes help greatly to solve this issue, you won’t be able to remove the black spots from the stem completely.
+Even though the following fixes help greatly solve this issue, you won’t be able to remove the black spots from the stem completely.
 These are permanent marks and may remain on the stem till the end of the plant’s lifecycle.

 You can only prevent them from spreading further.
 Moving on, here’s a list of things you can do to prevent and fix the black spots issue –

 1. Move Your Plant To A Shaded Place

 As I explained earlier, this plant doesn’t like direct sunlight.